vishaljoshi005/Java-Web-Mis/MyReadMe.txt

 	   5. Check the contact input alumni ands student
 	   6. Add the filter to the login servlet
 	   7. Uppercase and trim in the inputs of data alumni student
+	   8. Add a filter to the addfaculty.
+	   9. Changes to the create table statements
+	   10. Bill Filter
+	   11. Whole view alumni code has to be in the if rows else block
+Corners:
+		1.In Save bill the name will be fetched inside dao.

 Points: 1.
 Session for security
 		2. cookies
 		3. data flow